golang/proposal/design/25530-notary.md

-An ecosystem with multiple proxies run by different organizations makes a successful “forked log” attack even harder: the attacker would have to not only compromise the notary, it would also have to compromise each possible proxy the victim might use and arrange to identify the victim well enough to always serve the forked log to the victim
+An ecosystem with multiple proxies run by different organizations makes a successful “forked log” attack even harder: the attacker would have to not only compromise the database, it would also have to compromise each possible proxy the victim might use and arrange to identify the victim well enough to always serve the forked log to the victim